Cocodog2014/thor/thor-backend/SchwabLiveData/SchwabLiveData.md

 1) Configure env in `thor-backend/.env`:
 	- SCHWAB_CLIENT_ID and SCHWAB_CLIENT_SECRET from the Schwab portal
 	- SCHWAB_REDIRECT_URI for production (keep as-is)
-	- SCHWAB_REDIRECT_URI_DEV set to your ngrok HTTPS URL + `/auth/callback` (or `/schwab/callback`)
+	- SCHWAB_REDIRECT_URI_DEV set to your Cloudflare tunnel domain + `/schwab/callback`

-2) Start Django locally on port 8000, then start ngrok and copy the HTTPS forwarding URL.
+2) Start Django locally on port 8000.
+The Cloudflare Tunnel is already configured for `thor.360edu.org`.
-	- See repo root `START.md` Step 4 and `ngrok.md` for commands and troubleshooting.
+	- See repo root `START.md` Step 4 for backend startup steps.

 3) Update the Schwab Developer Portal to use the same callback URL you set in `.env`.